2016 United States House of Representatives elections in Maryland: District 4

 The 4th district includes parts of Prince George's, and Anne Arundel counties.
 The incumbent is Democrat Donna Edwards, who has represented the district since 2008.
 She was re-elected with 70% of the vote in 2014 and the district has a PVI of D+26.
-Edwards did not run for reelection, so that she could run for the United States Senate seat being vacated by Barbara Mikulski, who is retiring.
-On April 26, 2016, Edwards lost the primary to Chris Van Hollen.

 Democratic primary

+Edwards did not run for reelection, so that she could run for the United States Senate seat being vacated by Barbara Mikulski, who was retiring.